How Do Today’s Mortgage Rates Compare with Historical Rates?

 What causes mortgage rate fluctuations?

 The Federal Reserve, inflation, and recessions have caused mortgage rate fluctuations throughout history — but how?
-Think of each of these factors as pieces of a puzzle that, when combined, give some context of the average mortgage rate of a particular time period.
+Think of each of these factors as pieces of a puzzle that, when combined, give some context to the average mortgage rate of a particular time period.

-Federal Reserve
+Federal reserve

 The Federal Reserve controls the country’s monetary policy.
 The primary goals of this government entity are to maintain stable prices and employment, and to set long-term interest rates.
-The Fed determines the rate at which banks will lend money to each other through setting what is called the federal funds rate.
+The Fed determines the rate at which banks will lend money to each other by setting what is called the federal funds rate.
 Maintaining stable prices means combating excessive inflation — the Fed will raise the federal funds rate to reduce the rate of inflation, and these higher rates are then passed onto consumers.

 Inflation

-Inflation occurs when prices rise and your dollar doesn’t go as far — i.e. the grocery cart that cost $100 two weeks ago now costs $120, but you still only have $100 to budget for groceries.
+Inflation occurs when prices rise, and your dollar doesn’t go as far — i.e. the grocery cart that cost $100 two weeks ago now costs $120, but you still only have $100 to budget for groceries.
 In response to growing inflation, interest rates rise across the economy to discourage unnecessary consumer spending.
 Demand for mortgage-backed securities drops, further causing rates to rise.

-Bond Market
+Bond market

 Investors looking for low-risk but a return on their investments often find what they’re looking for in the bond market.
 Bonds are debt securities issued by either the government or corporations and sold to investors.

 Banks, and government-sponsored enterprises Freddie Mac and Fannie Mae, often “bundle” mortgages together in mortgage-backed securities or “MBS.”
 They then sell these securities to the same investors that invest in the bond market, but they have to pay investors higher rates.
-There’s more risk to a MBS — if consumers default on the underlying loans and foreclosures rise, the security’s value declines.
+There’s more risk to an MBS — if consumers default on the underlying loans and foreclosures rise, the security’s value declines.
 A higher rate of return incentivizes investors to assume that risk.

 Recessions

 The National Bureau of Economic Research states that a recession is defined by, “a significant decline in economic activity that is spread across the economy and lasts more than a few months.”
 Related to this, unemployment often rises during a recession, which decreases demand for mortgages.
-If you’re in the position to buy a home, that could be a good thing.
+If you’re in a position to buy a home, that could be a good thing.
 Interest rates fall due to less demand.
 And, sadly, sellers facing foreclosure due to unemployment are often more motivated to sell.

-The Economy
+The economy

 All of the above factors contribute to what people generally call “the economy.”
 If the country is in a recession, if the unemployment rate is rising, and inflation is up, pundits will say that the economy isn’t doing well.
 Whether or not the economy is “doing well” directly impacts mortgage rates, as we can see when looking at past decades.